Skip to main content

 How Does GINA Interact with Wellness Programs?

-Many programs use Health Risk Assessments (HRAs) to gauge the health status of their employee population.
+Many corporate wellness programs use Health Risk Assessments (HRAs) to gauge the health status of their employee population.
 These assessments often include questions about lifestyle, health habits, and family medical history.
 This is where the interaction with GINA becomes direct.
 If a wellness program offers a reward, such as a lower insurance premium, for completing an HRA that collects genetic information, it violates the law.

 To remain compliant, an employer must ensure that providing genetic information is a truly voluntary act.
 This means they cannot penalize employees who choose not to provide it, nor can they reward those who do.